Jigsaw-Code/outline-sdk/README.md

 ## Running Linux binaries

-To run Linux binaries we use a Linux container via [Podman](https://podman.io/).
+To run Linux binaries you can use a Linux container via [Podman](https://podman.io/).

 ### Set up podman
 <details>